SEEDS-Group/TTSL/docs/language/common/modifier.md

 private constant: Int = 1
 ```

-## Grouped By
+## Grouping

-The _Grouped by modifier_ can be added to implicate that the return value of the function is grouped by an [Identifier](#id).
+The `groupedBy` modifier_ can be added to implicate that the return value of the function is grouped by an [Identifier](#id).
 Grouping values happens by using[aggregations][Aggregation].
 A [function][Functions] and local variables can have the modifier grouped by.
 When a function is grouped by an ID there are checks to make sure either a local variable used in the function is grouped by that ID or there is an [aggregation][Aggregation] in the [function][Functions] body.

 ```ttsl
 function taxes(name: String): List GroupedBy XYZ_ID {...}